Skip to main content

 The fragmentation problem is primarily caused because rollup solutions made for DeFi applications bundle asset management as part of execution despite these being separate things (this is a natural consequence of the fact these rollups are typically built re-using systems such as the Ethereum Virtual Machine (EVM) which bundles these 2 concepts at the virtual machine level).
 Our approach is to instead separate these into two parts: a common liquidity layer (which can be EVM) and an app-specific state machine as the rollup (note: this rollup doesn't have to be a blockchain and can just be a state machine that holds no assets and has no token if desired thanks to the flexibility of sovereign rollups).

 The common liquidity layer can be EVM based (ex: Arbitrum), but it could be another chain as well (ex: Cardano).
-Paima rollups are app-specific, so it's up to every game to decide what they want to use as the liquidity layer.
+Paima rollups are app-specific, so it's up to each game to decide what they want to use as the liquidity layer.
 In fact, Paima Engine supports multiple liquidity layers for applications, such as Tarochi which uses both Arbitrum and Cardano.

 Adding new layers like this is fairly easy thanks this property of sovereign rollups, which allows not just combining multiple liquidity layers as needed, but it also allows leveraging different layers for their strengths (ex: Arbitrum for its high TVL, and Mina for its ZK functionality).
 In fact, given the moddability of sovereign rollups, mods of a game can even introduce new liquidity layers for their application (without forcing other mods to have to do this as well).
 You can learn more about how these layers are implemented in Paima from an engineering perspective here.